 The Board has affirmatively determined that all members of TriCo's audit committee are independent directors as required by the Nasdaq listing standards and the special standards established by the SEC.
 The committee assists the Board in fulfilling its responsibility for oversight of the quality and integrity of TriCo's accounting, the system of internal controls established by management, auditing and reporting practices.
-The responsibilities of the committee are described at "Corporate Governance, Board Nomination and Board Committees--Board Committees" and are set forth in its charter, a copy of which can be found on our website.
+The responsibilities of the committee are described at "Corporate Governance, Board Nomination and Board Committees-Board Committees" and are set forth in its charter, a copy of which can be found on our website.

 Management is responsible for establishing and maintaining effective internal control over financial reporting.
 Management is also responsible for the preparation and fair presentation of the TriCo's consolidated financial statements.
-Crowe Horwath, LLP, our independent registered public accounting firm in 2016, was responsible for expressing an opinion on the conformity of TriCo's audited consolidated financial statements with generally accepted accounting principles and for expressing an opinion on TriCo's internal control over financial reporting based on criteria established in the 2013 Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Crowe Horwath LLP, our independent registered public accounting firm in 2017, was responsible for auditing and expressing an opinion on TriCo's consolidated financial statements and their conformity with accounting principles generally accepted in the United States of America and for expressing an opinion on TriCo's internal control over financial reporting based on criteria established in the 2013 Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 The audit committee monitors these processes and reports its findings to the full Board.
-The committee has reviewed and discussed TriCo's audited consolidated financial statements with management and Crowe Horwath.
-The committee has also discussed with Crowe Horwath the matters required to be discussed by the Public Company Accounting Oversight Board's Auditing Standard No. 16, Communications with Audit Committees (communication with audit committees).
+The committee has reviewed and discussed TriCo's audited consolidated financial statements with management and Crowe Horwath LLP.
+The committee has also discussed with Crowe Horwath LLP the matters required to be discussed by the Public Company Accounting Oversight Board's (PCAOB) Auditing Standard No. 1301, Communications with Audit Committees (communication with audit committees).

 The audit committee has reviewed and implemented the provisions of the Sarbanes-Oxley Act, the rules of the SEC and the Nasdaq listing standards.
 The committee may also engage independent legal counsel to review assets and make recommendations on procedures required by the Sarbanes-Oxley Act.
-At regular meetings in 2015 and 2016, the committee met with Crowe Horwath, TriCo's chief executive officer and the director of the internal audit department to review:
+At regular meetings in 2017 and 2018, the committee met with Crowe Horwath LLP, TriCo's chief executive officer, chief financial officer, and the director of the internal audit department to review:

-- overall audit scope and plans, - results of internal and external audit examinations, - TriCo's audited consolidated financial statements, - management's discussion and analysis of financial condition and results of operations contained in TriCo's quarterly and annual reports, - evaluations of TriCo's internal controls by Crowe Horwath, and - the quality of TriCo's financial reporting.
+- overall audit scope and plans, - results of internal and external audit examinations, - TriCo's audited consolidated financial statements, - management's discussion and analysis of financial condition and results of operations contained in TriCo's quarterly and annual reports, - evaluations of TriCo's internal control over financial reporting by Crowe Horwath, and - the quality of TriCo's financial reporting.

-The audit committee considered the need to ensure the independence of TriCo's auditors while recognizing that in certain situations Crowe Horwath may possess the expertise and be in the best position to advise TriCo on issues other than auditing and accounting.
+The audit committee considered the need to ensure the independence of TriCo's auditors while recognizing that in certain situations Crowe Horwath LLP may possess the expertise and be in the best position to advise TriCo on issues other than auditing and accounting.
 All audit services and fees payable to our independent registered public accounting firm for audit services must be pre-approved by the committee.
 The committee's charter requires that any other services, including any permitted non-audit services, must also be pre-approved by the committee.
 The committee then communicates its approval to management.
-All services performed by Crowe Horwath during 2015 and 2016 were pre-approved by the committee.
+All services performed by Crowe Horwath LLP were pre-approved by the committee.

-The committee received from Crowe Horwath the written disclosures and the letter required by federal securities laws administered by the SEC and Public Company Accounting Oversight Board Rule 3526 (independence discussions with audit committees), and the committee discussed with Crowe Horwath their independence.
-The audit committee considers the effect that provision of services unrelated to audit services may have on the independence of Crowe Horwath.
-Crowe Horwath did not provide any services unrelated to audit services during 2016.
+The committee received from Crowe Horwath LLP the written disclosures and the letter required by federal securities laws administered by the SEC and Public Company Accounting Oversight Board Rule 3526

+(independence discussions with audit committees), and the committee discussed with Crowe Horwath LLP their independence.
+The audit committee considers the effect that provision of services unrelated to audit services may have on the independence of Crowe Horwath LLP.